-A warm season annual native to the Mediterranean, borage is easily recognized by its bristly, grey-green leaves and five-petaled, star-shaped blooms, which are usually intense blue.
+A warm-season annual native to the Mediterranean, borage is easily recognized by its bristly, gray-green leaves and five-petaled, star-shaped blooms, which are usually intense blue.
 However, less common varieties with white or pale blue blooms are also available.
 If you don’t have space in your garden, or if you’re concerned about the plant’s rambunctious growth habit, consider growing borage in containers.

 Borage Growing Conditions